 Before the arrival of the 20th century, medicine was treated with an air of pseudo-science.
 This resulted in forecasts often being completely bogus and unsubstantiated.

-In the early 1920s, statisticians looked at the field of medicine and conducted randomized controlled trials.
-Whilst the doctors took a dislike to be challenged, they ultimately lost.
+In the early 1920s, statisticians looked at the field of medicine and conducted randomised controlled trials.
+Whilst the doctors took a dislike to being challenged, they ultimately lost.
 This is when evidence-based medicine became routine in healthcare and saved the lives of millions around the world.

 How Can Forecasting Performance Be Enhanced?